Side-heated Rayleigh-B\'enard Convection: Experimental setup

-As shown in Fig. \ref{fig1}\textit{A}, our experiments are carried out in a cubical cell that has dimension $L = 20$ cm on each side.
+As shown in \cref{fig1}(a), our experiments are carried out in a cubical cell of $L = 20$ cm on each side.
 The top and bottom plates are made of anodized aluminum that ensures high thermal conductivity and uniform temperature distribution within each plate.
 In the top plate, coolant water is circulated at a constant temperature $40 ^{\circ}$C that is regulated by a water circulator.
-An electrical film heater is embedded in the bottom plate of RBC, providing bottom heating to the fluid.
-Another film heater covered by an aluminum sheet, 2 mm in thickness, is attached to one side of the vertical walls.
-The use of the aluminum sheet is intended to improve temperature uniformity on this wall, and its top and bottom edges are cut away by 5 mm in order to prevent a ``short circuit'' of heat flowing from/to the bottom/top boundary layers.
-All other vertical walls are transparent to allow flow visualization.
-During all experiments excluding flow visualization, insulating materials cover the RBC cell to minimize heat leak.
-Local temperatures are measured with thermistors distributed in the convection cell.
-As shown in Fig. \ref{fig1}\textit{A}, two thermistors, measuring the bottom temperature (labeled as red dots), are embedded 0.5 mm below the bottom surface.
-One thermistor is located at the center of the side heater to monitor the side temperature, and two thermistors are mounted on a support that can traverse vertically to measure vertical temperature profiles.
+An electrical film heater is embedded in the bottom plate, providing bottom heating to the fluid.
+To ensure temperature uniformity, both the top and bottom plates are 2.54 cm thick and made of aluminum.
+Another film heater covered by an aluminum sheet, 2 mm in thickness and in contact with the fluid, is attached to one side of the vertical walls.
+The covering aluminum sheet is intended to improve temperature uniformity, whose top and bottom edges are cut away by 5 mm in order to prevent a ``short circuit'' of heat flowing from/to the boundary layers.
+During all experiments excluding the flow visualization, insulating materials cover the RBC cell to minimize heat leak.
+Local temperature is measured by thermistors distributed in the convection cell.
+As shown in \cref{fig1}(a), two thermistors measuring the bottom temperature are embedded 0.5 mm below the bottom surface.
+One thermistor is located at the center of the side heater to monitor the side temperature, and two thermistors are mounted on a support that can traverse vertically to measure the temperature profile of the fluid.

+We perform all temperature and flow measurements at each $(Q_b,Q_s)$, while varying them independently in the range of 0 to 120 W. While the heat mainly transfers through the fluid, there are three possible heat leaks that may affect our measurements: 1. the conduction beneath the bottom plate; 2. the vertical conduction of heat through the side walls; 3. the horizontal heat leak from the side walls to the air.

+To minimize the conductive heat leak, the bottom plate is placed on top of layers of insulating foam, beneath which a compensating heater is installed so the temperature gradient in the foam can be monitored and minimized by a PID algorithm.
+The sidewalls are made of $5$ mm thick acrylic, whose thermal conductivity is around $0.2$ W/(m$\cdot$K).
+Considering the typical temperature difference between top and bottom is about $10^\circ$C, the vertical conducting power through the side walls is estimated as $0.04$ W, much smaller than the convective power carried by the fluid.